 Free Background Checks or Online Searches

-Of course, while searching online for companies that provide public records, you will likely come across advertisements promoting the availability of free background checks or police record searches.
+Of course, while searching online for companies that provide public records, you will likely come across advertisements promoting the availability of free services or police record searches.
 Truly, some reports and data may be available for free in the form of public records.
 However, a true free check is likely not available, or will likely be incomplete.

 Real Estate and Property Reports

 Real Estate Reports provide basic information on properties including residential real estate, commercial real estate, institutional, community buildings, land, and much more.

 - Public records available at the county courthouse that will show property details, ownership information, and other data